bitemyapp/clojure-template-benchmarks/README.md

 + clabango and hiccup are equivalent in performance
 + stencil from string literals is faster than clabango and hiccup,
 + stencil from files is even faster by a marginal amount.
++ Enlive and Laser are faster than Hiccup and Clabango

 Copyright © 2013 bitemyapp